Prerequisite – Bubble Sort

 - Compare Accumulator and next element

-- If accumulator is less than next element jump to step 8
+- If accumulator is less than or equal to the next element jump to step 8

 - Swap the two elements